 We stayed at the brand new 4* luxury residence, Kalinda Village in Tignes 1800.
 A 10 minute drive from the main resort, Tignes 1800 (Les Boisses) is its own self-contained village, with Kalinda Village and the church at the centre of it.
 With a ski hire shop, ESF ski school office, bakery and convenience store plus a bar and restaurant on their way for Winter 2014/15, everything is on the doorstep, which I can imagine will be great for families.
 There is also easy access to Tignes Le Lac and Val Claret and we made use of the regular free shuttle buses to get us up to the main resort.

-I stayed in a 2-bedroom apartment sleeping up to 6 people, with one double bedroom, one twin bedroom and a sofa bed in the living area.
-It was very clean, with modern decor and plenty of space.
-We had a large balcony overlooking the front aspect of the residence.
-This was a very comfortable base for a ski holiday.
+I stayed in a 2-bedroom apartment - it was very clean, with modern decor and plenty of space.
+We had a lovely large balcony overlooking the front aspect of the residence.
+It made for a very comfortable base!

 During our stay, we took the opportunity to make use of the residence’s indoor swimming pool and spa facilities.
 There was a large general swimming pool plus a themed children’s pool complete with inflatables.
-We particularly enjoyed the use of the Jacuzzi, sauna and hammam, which were all free to guests at the residence.
+I particularly enjoyed the use of the Jacuzzi, sauna and hammam!

 Our ski lessons were with ESF ski school.
 We were split into two groups of different abilities for our private ski lessons and the more advanced skiers went off to do their own thing.
-I was in a group of four with the instructor Olivier.
-He was very encouraging and helpful with us beginners and he spoke very good English.
-We had two 3-hour lessons and by the end, we were zooming (well it felt quick!) our way down a blue run.
+I was in a group of four with the instructor Olivier who was very encouraging and helpful with us beginners and he spoke very good English.
+We had two 3-hour lessons and by the end, we were zooming (well it felt quick to us!) our way down a blue run.

 Another significant part of the trip was the food.
 Being a bit of a foodie, I love sampling all the local dishes and Tignes didn’t disappoint.
 There was a whole variety of bars and restaurants, for varying budgets.
 We ate in a range of places for lunches and dinners.
 The meal that sticks in my mind the most was on our first night where we dined in Le Chalet Bouvier in Tignes Val Claret and tasted not one, not two, but three Savoyard specialities and they all contained cheese!
 We enjoyed delicious fondue, raclette and tartiflette – and they were all scrummy.
 The traditional decor in the restaurant was lovely and the staff were very friendly.
 Along with some fab wine, we also got to try the local liqueur, genepi which is a bit of an acquired taste!